SonyaMoisset/MOOC-AGILE-Agile-Development-Specialization/course2.md

 - A Systematic View of Usability
 - How do you prepare a design sprint to test usabilty?
 - How do you run a design sprint to test usabilty?

+#### Week 5
+##### Testing Approach and Architecture in Design Sprints
+- How do you prepare a design sprint to test approach and architecture?
+- How do you run a design sprint to test approach and architecture